Almond Coffee Cake with Brown Butter Streusel Topping

 Instructions

-1. In a small saucepan over medium heat, melt ½ cup (113g) unsalted butter.
+1. In a small saucepan over medium heat, melt ½ cup (113g) unsalted butter used for the cake batter.
 Cook, stirring occasionally, until the butter foams and the milk solids turn golden brown with a nutty aroma.
-Pour into a bowl and let cool for 10–15 minutes.*see notes
+Pour into a bowl and let cool for 10–15 minutes.(*see notes)

-2. In the same saucepan, melt 4 tablespoons (56g) butter over medium heat.
+2. In the same saucepan, melt 4 tablespoons (56g) butter that's used for the streusel over medium heat.
 Cook until the butter turns golden brown and fragrant.
-Remove from heat.**see notes
+Remove from heat. (**see notes)

 3. In a bowl combine ¾ cup flour, ⅓ cup brown sugar, 2 tablespoons granulated sugar, and a pinch of kosher salt.
 Add the browned butter along with ½ teaspoon vanilla extract and ¼ teaspoon almond extract.
 Mix with a fork until crumbly clumps form.
 Place the streusel in the refrigerator while preparing the cake.